 About

-As an undergrad at UC Santa Cruz, I immersed myself in literature, loving the spare elegant beauty of Hemingway and Hammett, glorying in the sheer word pleasure of Chandler, and diving into the intense complexities of Joyce.
+As an undergrad at UC Santa Cruz and Bennington College, I immersed myself in literature, loving the spare elegant beauty of Hemingway and Hammett, glorying in the sheer word pleasure of Chandler, and losing myself in the intense complexities of Joyce.
 I wrote many short stories and a noir detective novel.

 While earning my MFA from UCLA, I learned how passionately I love structure as I deconstructed countless films, and became familiar with the tools in the film and TV dramatist’s tool kit.
-I wrote about a dozen scripts (mostly about the Vietnam War) and worked to find my voice and perfect my craft.
+I wrote many screenplays as I worked to find my voice and perfect my craft.

 After UCLA I was privileged to work on numerous projects involving the stories of Louis L’Amour.
 I love Westerns.
 I love the edge of the frontier and the purity of the narrative arena.
 The technological limitations give a writer immense freedom in depicting energized, taut character drama.